 Formulating Products for Women

-One of the most important decisions made by microbicide developers is to identify product forms that address women’s preferences.
+One of the most important decisions made by microbicide developers is to identify product forms can work for and meet the needs of different women at different times in their lives.

 IPM has focused on investigating delivery mechanisms that are “coitally independent,” meaning the microbicide could be applied once a day or even less frequently, independent of the time of sex.

-Our most clinically advanced formulation is a once-monthly vaginal ring that releases the drug over an extended period.
+Our most clinically advanced formulation is a long-acting vaginal ring that slowly releases the ARV dapivirine over the course of a month.

 We undertake each formulation project with the needs and expectations of women in mind, based on the preferences they express in qualitative studies.